Who's who in the Ickworth Hervey family

 John, Lord Hervey (1696-1743)

-Lord Hervey, the son of the 1st Earl and his second wife, was a successful politician and pamphleteer, and rose to high government office as Keeper of the Privy Council, becoming one of the most famous figures of his time.
+Lord Hervey, the son of the 1st Earl and his second wife, was a successful politician and pamphleteer.
+His rise to the high government office of Keeper of the Privy Seal and his status as a member of the Privy Council meant he became one of the most famous figures of his time.
 He is best remembered today for his outspoken memoirs of the court of George II and for his devotion to Queen Caroline.
 Lord Hervey's life was full of scandal.
-He was notorious for his bisexual relationships and effeminate style, sharing a mistress with the Prince of Wales, and having a 10-year relationship with another man.
+He was known for his bisexual relationships and effeminate style, sharing a mistress with the Prince of Wales, and having a 10-year relationship with another man.
 Even so, Lord Hervey never separated from his wife Molly Lepel (1706-68), herself much admired for her wit and good sense.
 He died before his father so never inherited his father’s title, but his sons became 2nd, 3rd and 4th Earls of Bristol respectively.

 Molly Lepel (1697 – 1768)

 The accomplished Molly Lepel, was former lady-in-waiting to Queen Caroline, praised by our finest writers such as Voltaire and Pope.